 Your friend continues, “If you wish to believe you’re only a thumb, that is entirely your choice.
 But the perspective that you’re the whole body is nevertheless there for the taking when you’re ready to let go of your fear and claim it.
 You can deny that role as long as you like, but remaining a thumb only allows you to give away control, never responsibility.
 Deep down you know your greatest fear isn’t that a whole body belief system will cripple your ability to function as a thumb.
 Your greatest fear is that you really are a whole body, and what will that mean?
 It will make you responsible for the entire body, and you feel totally inadequate to the task.
 But in truth you’re already responsible; making yourself small serves only to feed your fears.
 It’s not the real you.
 Deep down you already know that you are far more than just a thumb.”

 Believing you’re nothing more than a human body in a world that’s out of your control is an inherently limiting perspective, ultimately one that’s rooted in fear.
 You’re free to place such limitations on your life, but when you do so, you’re essentially saying, “Let me be less than I am.”
 And after living this way for so long, you begin to accept it as reality, even though it’s a reality you’ve created from a place of fear and contraction.
-The alternative is to create from a place of joy and expansion, but this level of creation is not available to you as long as you cling to the belief that you’re “just a body.”
+The alternative is to create from a place of joy and expansion, but this level of creation is not available to you as long as you cling to the belief that you’re “just a thumb.”